Gav06/RceFix/README.md

 # !!
 Patched by mojang !!
-this was patched in vanilla by mojang, but it still likely works on modified clients (like forge) so you still might want to use this
+this was patched in vanilla by mojang, but it still likely works on modified clients (like forge) so you still might want to use this OR update your forge install

 (https://www.minecraft.net/en-us/article/important-message--security-vulnerability-java-edition)